Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-Note that the previous theorem says that the support of any TNN complete flag is a realizable flag positroid.
-The following result will analogously say that the support of any point in the TNN complete flag Dressian is a realizable flag positroid.
+The previous theorem says that the support of any complete flag with nonnegative \Pl coordinates is a realizable flag positroid.
+The following result will analogously say that the support of any point in the totally nonnegative complete flag Dressian is a realizable flag positroid.

-\begin{lemmabis}{synthetic} The TNN complete flag Dressian decomposes as $\textnormal{FlDr}_n^{\geq 0}=\sqcup_{v\leq w}\textnormal{FlDr}_{v,w}^{> 0}$, where the disjoint union is over all pairs $v\leq w\in S_n$. \end{lemmabis} \begin{proof} By {\cite[Section 4.2]{BEZ}}, the support of any point in $\textnormal{FlDr}_n$ is a flag matroid.
-With this in mind, the previous proof can be modified as follows: $P$ should lie in $\textnormal{FlDr}^{\geq 0}$, $Q$ should lie in $\textnormal{FlDr}^{\geq0}_{v,w}$ and all equations should be positively tropicalized.
-Any time we use incidence \Pl relations to determine a previously unknown coordinate, we do so in such a way that the analogous tropical coordinate is also uniquely determined by the corresponding positive tropical incidence \Pl relation. \end{proof}
+\begin{lemmabis}{synthetic} The totally nonnegative complete flag Dressian decomposes as $\textnormal{FlDr}_n^{\geq 0}=\sqcup_{v\leq w}\textnormal{FlDr}_{v,w}^{> 0}$, where the disjoint union is over all pairs $v\leq w\in \mathfrak{S}_n$. \end{lemmabis} \begin{proof} By {\cite[Section 4.2]{BEZ}}, the support of any point in $\textnormal{FlDr}_n$ is a flag matroid.
+For the reverse direction, the previous proof applies with the following modifications: $P$ should lie in $\textnormal{FlDr}^{\geq 0}$, $Q$ should lie in $\textnormal{FlDr}^{\geq0}_{v,w}$, and all equations should be positively tropicalized, with instances of $0$ replaced by $\infty$.
+When we derive contradictions from incidence \Pl relations, it is in such a way that the tropical analogue also leads to a contradiction.
+The argument of the last paragraph holds with \Cref{tropical3termgenerate} in place of \Cref{3termgenerate}. \end{proof}